 CFCA has partnered with Medicine Hat Public Library to host a permanent seed exchange in a vintage card catalogue on the main floor of the public library.
 You can donate seeds by leaving them in labelled packets in the container on top of the catalogue.
 Please label your donations with the type and variety of seed, as well as any other important information such as when the seed was gathered, days to harvest, sun requirements, planting depth and spacing, etc. Please only take as many seeds as you will use in a single growing season.

-We offer a seasonal Growing Gardeners Education Program, a free weekly drop-in garden club in the community-use garden space behind the Root Cellar Food & Wellness Hub from May to September.
+Since 2022 we have been offering a seasonal Growing Gardeners Education Program, a free weekly drop-in garden club in the community-use garden space behind the Root Cellar Food & Wellness Hub from May to September.

 Topics include: